Ephenodrom/Flutter-Global-Config/README.md

 ```

-### Use configuration in your app
+## Using the configuration in your app
-Now instatiate the GlobalConfiguration class and call the getConfig($key) method.
+Instatiate the GlobalConfiguration class and call the getAppConfig($key) or getSharedConfig($key) method.

 ```dart
 import 'package:flutter/material.dart';
 import 'package:global_configuration/global_configuration.dart';